thockin/go-build-template/README.md

 ## Go Modules

-This assumes the use of go modules (which will be the default for all Go builds as of Go 1.13) and vendoring (which reasonable minds might disagree about).
+This assumes the use of go modules (which is the default for all Go builds as of Go 1.13).

-You will need to run `go mod vendor` to create a `vendor` directory when you have dependencies.
+## Dependencies

+This includes go-licenses and golangci-lint, but they are kept in the `tools` sub-module.
+If you don't want those (or their dependencies, they can be removed.

 ## Building

 Run `make` or `make build` to compile your app.
-This will use a Docker image to build your app, with the current directory volume-mounted into place.
+This will use docker to build your app, with the current directory volume-mounted into place.
 This will store incremental state for the fastest possible build.
 Run `make all-build` to build for all architectures.

 Run `make container` to build the container image.
 It will calculate the image tag based on the most recent git tag, and whether the repo is "dirty" since